-Based on the material found so far since 2010, we firstly aim to compare phenomena and patterns of late antique spolia-reuse and pavement-renovations in the Foro della Statua Erocia (FSE) and the Forum-area.
+Due to the findings from 2008 and onwards, we could compare phenomena and patterns of late antique spolia reuse and renovations of pavement in the Foro della Statua Eroica (FSE) and the Forum’s area.

-One of our aims is to date the major collapse events and the last Forum-repairs of the fifth and sixth centuries and its final collapse in later times more precisely in accordance with our relative sequences of destruction-layers and the mortar-stratigraphy.
+One of our aims was to date the major collapse events and the last Forum repairs of the 5th and 6th centuries and its later final collapse more precisely in accordance with our relative sequences of destruction layers and the mortar stratigraphy.

-Another aim is to reconstruct the ‘lost’ stratigraphical evidence from the old excavations.
-By a simple archeological fine-cleaning of undocumented trenches and robbing pits of the 19th and 20th century we are able to follow the Forum’s building history back to Augustan times and to its predecessors in the republican period.
-Especially due to the trench-documentation with laserscanners (see picture above, compare section “Aims and Methodology” and “Why do we use laserscans?“) we are able to draw and measure profiles and sections of building sequences especially along the walls which had been partially excavated until 1938, while the dominant method was still to dig trenches along walls (“wall-searching”).
+Another aim was to reconstruct the ‘lost’ stratigraphical evidence from the old excavations.
+By a simple archaeological fine cleaning of undocumented trenches and robbing pits from the 19th and 20th century, we were able to follow the Forum’s building history back to Augustan times and to its predecessors in the Republican period – this is a project being conducted in the Ostiagraduiertenkolleg (Theme 6).
+Especially due to the documentation of trenches with laserscanners we were able to draw and measure profiles and sections of building sequences along the walls, which had been partially excavated up until 1938, in a period where the dominant method still was to dig trenches along walls (so-called “wall-searching”).

-By resurveying these often irregularly shaped trenches we found enough evidence to reconstruct two previously unknown monumental Forum-layouts of the first century AD and some very interesting continuity of the Forum’s central round structure (MUN) into Ostia’s republican past (“The ‘moving’ mundus”).
+By resurveying these often irregularly shaped trenches we found enough evidence to reconstruct two previously unknown monumental Forum layouts of the 1st century CE and some very interesting continuity of the Forum’s central round structure (MUN) into Ostia’s Republican past (“The ‘moving’ mundus”).

-Our main focus of interest remains on Late Antiquity however: Controversial to the simplifyed and often misleading interpretations of a ‘barbaric’ destruction or only one singular catastrophic event which ended Ostia’s monumental architecture in the fourth or early fifth century AD already, we aim to provide our new evidence of the latest building activities after collapse-catastrophies (compare picture above) to the ongoing historical discussion about the areas of continuity or change of city-life until the early middle ages (compare sections “Rewriting Late-Antiquity part 1” and “part 2“).
+Until 2016, our main focus of interest was on Late Antiquity.
+Controversial to the simplifyed and often misleading interpretations of a ‘barbaric’ destruction or only one singular catastrophic event, which ended Ostia’s monumental architecture already in the 4th or early 5th century CE , we aimed to provide our new evidence of the latest building activities after several collapse catastrophies to the ongoing historical discussion about the areas of continuity or change of city life until the early Middle Ages (see e.g. these three chapters for more information).
 We have collected evidence that enables us to overcome some of the traditional ideas of the decay of the Roman Empire, which still rely on topic prejudices and the predominantly philological understanding of a closed chapter called ‘Antiquity’ present in historiography since the Renaissance.